dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-03-28-1-simple-app-to-github.md

 tags: [Visual Studio,GitHub, v1]

 ---
+Visual Studio has a number of specific project templates for developing Azure services.

-The purpose of this article is to get a simple application deployed to GitHub which we can reuse in our CI/CD pipeline.
+The purpose of this article is to get a simple application deployed to GitHub which you can reuse in our CI/CD pipeline.

-We will use Visual Studio to create a blank application which we will add a simple HTML page to and then deploy it to GitHub.
+We will use Visual Studio to create a blank application.
+We will then add a simple HTML page and deploy it to GitHub.

 It may seem a bit trivial, but this is the same mechanism that you would use for creating the majority of the applications which can be hosted on Azure.